gregtour/blog-posts/article1.md

 I would also like to note that, as one method of by-hand parsing, the top-down recursive descent parser lies close to an area of do-it-yourself parsing techniques that might very well be able to parse any grammar.
 From a computational theory perspective, a function can be written in any sufficiently suitable language to recognize any deterministic language.
-But we are looking for more of a sure footed answer than that.
+But we are looking for a more sure-footed answer than that.

 The legendary green and red dragon books, by Aho and Ulman and Aho, Sethi, and Ulman.

 ![The Green Dragon Book](green.jpg?raw=true "Green") ![The Red Dragon Book](red.jpg?raw=true "Red")

 So we turn to the Dragon Book for answers.
-I was unable to find a copy of the green dragon book, which is maybe the oldest of yore, "Principles of Compiler Design," but I did have a copy on hand of "Compilers: Principles, Techniques, and Tools," 1st Edition, or the red dragon book.
+I was unable to find a copy of the green dragon book, which is maybe the oldest of yore, "Principles of Compiler Design," but I did have "Compilers: Principles, Techniques, and Tools," 1st Edition on hand, or the red dragon book.

-Around page 160 in this book is a lot of detail into compiler frontends and specifically parsers.
-Over one hundred pages dedicated to the topic really provide more detail than is necessary even for a language designer, but after studying and implementing the algorithms provided, it is still possible to feel a lack of understanding.
+Around page one hundred sixty in this book is quite a bit of detail into compiler frontends and specifically parsers.
+Over one hundred pages dedicated to the topic really provide more detail than is necessary, even for a language designer, but after studying and implementing the algorithms provided, it is still possible to feel a lack of understanding.
 So we will take a brief overview of what LR(k) languages are, what LR(1) languages are, and how we can use the LR algorithm to write a generic parser for any sort of grammar we can think of.
 We will be working with context-free grammars and we will need to come up with our own notation, so we will use BNF form because it is easily understood.

 What we are describing is a bottom-up parser that works from left to right and produces a rightmost derivation.
 The parser takes our input stream of tokens and it creates an abstract syntax tree, a tree of related productions, based